open-energy-transition/electric-demand-data/docs/Models/xgboost.md

 ## Motivation

 The core motivation for using XGBoost to generate hourly electricity demand forecasts is due to previous work in literature.
-Our approach involves using socioeconomic and weather parameters passed to an XGBoost model to predict the historical electricity demand.
+Our approach involves using socioeconomic and weather parameters passed to an XGBoost model to predict the hourly electricity demand.
 For this purpose it is a fast model to train and perform inference, therefore serves as a great option for a baseline that can be expanded on in future work.